 Fruit is healthy, so dried fruit must be a close second right?
 Unfortunately, not.

 Although dried fruit seems like an innocent snack, remember that these are whole fruits being dehydrated to a smaller size.
 They might seem small and snackable now but in their full size you’d probably eat half of what you might snack on now.

 For example, a cup of fresh apricot is only 74 calories while a cup of dried apricots tops the chart at 314 calories.

 In small quantities dried fruit can be a fine addition to a healthy diet however portion control is essential otherwise this “healthy” snack might just be holding you back.

-Get Healthy With Rapid Loss
+Lose Weight and Maintain a Healthy Lifestyle With Rapid Loss

 Rapid Loss shakes provide you with 25% of your recommended daily intake (RDI) of vitamins and minerals.